Icenium/bond-content/quick-start-nativescript/3-store-in-cloud.md

 };
 ```

-This code displays the images you take in the ListView (using the `backendArray` instead of the `localImagesArray`) and uploads them asynchronously to the Telerik Backend Services using the `create()` method.
+This code displays the images you take in the ListView (using the `backendArray` instead of the `localImagesArray`) and uploads them asynchronously to the your backend using the `create()` method.

 * **g**.
-Save the `view-model.js` file and use the `LiveSync` feature to update the application.
-On the device, tap the `Add new photos` to take photos and upload the images to the cloud.
+Save the `view-model.js` file and use the LiveSync feature to update the application.
+On the device, tap `Add new photos` to take photos and upload the images to the cloud.
 * **h**.
-After you store a few pictures, go to the “Files” menu in your Backend Services project to see a list of the photos you are storing.
+After you store a few pictures, return to the “Data” tab and click “Files” to see a list of the photos you are storing.
 * **i**.
-To see how the images are downloaded asynchronously from the Telerik Backend Services, close (kill) the `Photo Album Native` app on your device and reopen it.
+To see how the images are downloaded asynchronously from your backend, close (kill) the `Photo Album Native` app on your device and reopen it.
 Your previously taken photos will load accordingly.

 <hr data-action="end" />